 FAQs: Debt Collectors and Your Rights

-Is anyone who collects a debt considered a debt
+Is anyone who collects a debt considered a debt collector?

 Do all debts fall under the protection of the FDCPA?

 No, only consumer debts, which is defined as those engaged in for personal, family or household purposes.
 Therefore, business debts are not covered and you have no protection for collectors of business debts under this Act.
 There is also the requirement that the debt be one that was transacted for as opposed to being involuntarily placed upon you.
 That means debts such as parking tickets or municipal fines are not covered.

 Can collectors call my family, friends or co-workers?

 A debt collector can make a call to a family member, friend, relative, or neighbor in order to seek your location information.
 That is all they can do, and they can only call a person once.
 They may not, however, disclose that you owe a debt to anyone at any time.
 Also, if a collector is advised that you cannot take any calls at your place of employment, they may not call there at all.

 Are there limits to times and places that a debt collector can call me?

 The only limit actually placed on collectors by law is that they cannot call before 8:00 a.m. or after 9:00 p.m.
 However, a debt collector cannot call you at any time that is known by them to be inconvenient.
 Therefore, the debt collector would be violating the law if they ignored a request, such as no calling on Sunday or if you advise them you work a night shift and sleep certain day hours.

 How do I know if what a collector is doing is harassment?

 There is no set rule on what is or what is not harassment.
 What may be harassment to some may not be to others.
 Profanity, obscenity and inflammatory remarks are not allowed.
 Also, if a collector is causing your phone to ring a large amount of times (several times in a day) just for the purpose of annoying you, that would be harassment.